Spekulucius/obsidian-brainhack/README.md

 ***

 This is Brainhack Theme: a robust theme with only one customizable option: the **accent color**.
-## customizing with only accent color
+## customize with the accent color only!
 >Using the accent color, you can customize the entire look of this theme.
 Every color will adjust to one single change.
 >
 >>No more fiddling with theme settings, adjusting several sliders etc.